All-Hands-AI/OpenHands/openhands/runtime/README.md

 ### Docker Runtime

-The Local Docker Runtime (formerly EventStream Runtime) is designed for local execution using Docker containers:
+The Docker Runtime (formerly EventStream Runtime) is designed for local execution using Docker containers:

 - Creates and manages a Docker container for each session
 - Executes actions within the container